 Your digital camera is a precious device that allows you to capture great memories as they happen.
-And since you spent your hard earned money to buy it, you need to protect it at all cost.
+And since you spent your hard earned money to buy it, you need to protect it at all costs.

 Using silica gel packs will also help keep your camera dry while inside its bag.
 These will be helpful particularly during times when your area experiences sudden changes in temperature.

 Other elements harmful to your camera that you need to avoid are dust, bumps, drops, and of course, thieves.